How to find birds 'slowly' in national parks

 Sánchez, who is pursuing a Master’s in Ecology, Evolution, and Conservation Biology at San Francisco State University, is a Golden Gate Bird Alliance (GGBA) member.
 In 2023, she was a GGBA Birding for Everyone Scholar and has returned to the program this year to serve as the fellowship mentor.
 Today, we're here to bird on one of the many trails of Rancho Corral de Tierra in the Golden Gate National Recreation Area.
 Located about 20 miles down the coast from San Francisco, Rancho is a birder’s delight.
 It includes nearly 4,000 acres of diverse habitat, open coastal scrub and grasslands to riparian woodlands, freshwater wetlands, eucalyptus forests, and manzanita chaparral.

 At least once every few minutes, a bird flies, hops, or cavorts into view.
-Many of them are common Bay Area backyard birds, like White-capped Sparrows, Dark-eyed Juncos, and Black Phoebes.
+Many of them are common Bay Area backyard birds, like White-crowned Sparrows, Dark-eyed Juncos, and Black Phoebes.
 In the open grassy areas, the metallic calls of Red-winged Blackbirds ring out as Purple Finches scratch in the dirt.

 Portrait of birder Daniela Sánchez with binoculars on a birding trip.